 The negligent, reckless and unlawful drivers who choose to take their eyes off the road in order to use a smartphone are not only in violation of the law, but they’re endangering their fellow citizens.
 Indeed, countless motor vehicle accidents are caused every day throughout the United States due to the use of smartphones while driving.
 Many of these accidents are fatal, and in many cases, police and local authorities are not diligent enough to determine that the at-fault driver caused the accident because he or she was distracted by an electronic device.

-At Johnston, Moore & Thompson in Huntsville, we never rule out the possibility that an at-fault driver was distracted by a smartphone.
+At Johnston, Moore & Weston in Huntsville, we never rule out the possibility that an at-fault driver was distracted by a smartphone.
 In cases where we suspect cellphone use caused a crash, we subpoena the cellphone records of the at-fault driver to determine whether he or she was using a smartphone at the time of the crash.
 When we confirm the driver was using a digital device, we will use the evidence on behalf of our client to support his or her claims for financial compensation.